Andrea Palladio was an Italian Renaissance architect active in the Venetian Republic.

 The first English architect to adapt Andrea Palladio's work was Inigo Jones, who made a long trip to Vicenza and returned full of Palladian ideas.

-Influence of Andrea Palladio reached to the United States, where the architecture and symbols of the Roman Republic were adapted for the architecture and institutions of the newly independent nation.
+The influence of Andrea Palladio reached to the United States, where the architecture and symbols of the Roman Republic were adapted for the architecture and institutions of the newly independent nation.

 Andrea Palladio is known as one of the most influential architects in Western architecture.

-Style of Andrea Palladio employed a classical repertoire of elements in new ways.
+The style of Andrea Palladio employed a classical repertoire of elements in new ways.

-Andrea Palladio clearly expressed the function of each part of the building by its form, particularly elevating giving precedence to the piano nobile, the ceremonial floor, of his villas and palaces.
+Andrea Palladio clearly expressed the function of each part of the building by its form, particularly elevating and giving precedence to the piano nobile, the ceremonial floor, of his villas and palaces.

 Andrea Palladio was inspired by classical Roman architecture, but he did not slavishly imitate it.